keymetrics/doc-pm2/en/enterprise/guides/distributed-tracing.md

 In the following documention, we assume that you already have connected your application to PM2 Enterprise (either on-premise or cloud).
 Also there are different requirements depending on the runtime you are using:
+  - NodeJS:
-  - NodeJS: You must at least use node 6.
+    - You must at least use node `6.0.0`.
+    - If you use PM2, be sure that its version is above `3.4.0`
+    - If you use the standalone agent, the `@pm2/io` version should be above `4.1.1`
+  - Golang:
-  - Golang: You must at least Golang 1.8
+    - You must at least Golang `1.8`

 Of course in any cases, we advise to use the latest version since they improved the suppot for tracing a lot recently.